hpcleuven/VscDocumentation/source/access/mfa_login.rst

        ChallengeResponseAuthentication yes
        PreferredAuthentications publickey,keyboard-interactive

-- You can now ssh to the cluster.
-The agent will automatically store your certificate.
+- You can now ``ssh`` to the cluster.
-  The certificate will be stored as long as your agent stays alive.
+  The agent will automatically store your certificate, and he keeps it as long as he stays alive (in the background).
   Bear in mind that the certificates are valid for maximum 16 hours.

 If you want to use apps that use the ``ssh`` command in the background